Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 These aliases:

-• ls: Lists files with icons for file types.
+• ls: Lists files with icons for file types

-• ll: Shows a detailed list with icons.
+• ll: Shows a detailed list with icons

-• la: Includes hidden files in the detailed list.
+• la: Includes hidden files in the detailed list

-Eza’s vibrant output makes directory navigation more intuitive.
-Explore its features at eza’s website.
+Explore eza’s features at eza’s website.

 Step 9: Create Custom Commands with Aliases

 Streamline your workflow with custom aliases in your ~/.zshrc.
-These shortcuts save time for common tasks.

-Add the following to ~/.zshrc:
+Add these to ~/.zshrc:

 # Quick edit configuration files